-• Guidance Services - A certified guidance counselor is available to consult with teachers, parents, and students.
+- Guidance Services A certified school counselor is available to consult with teachers, parents, and students.
 These services are provided for students experiencing short-term school related emotional upsets.
-The guidance counselor will provide counseling or refer the student and/or parent/guardian to outside agencies such as private practitioners or counseling centers.

-• Instructional Support Team - This is a team that can include you, your child's classroom teacher, the Title 1 teacher, instructional support teacher, school psychologist, principal, school nurse, or any other staff member who is involved with your child.
+The school counselor will provide counseling or refer the student and/or parent/guardian to outside agencies such as private practitioners or counseling centers. - Child Study Team This is a team that can include you, your child's classroom teacher, the Title 1 teacher, school counselor, school psychologist, principal, school nurse, or any other staff member who is involved with your child.
 The team meets and develops plans for helping children who are having difficulties in their school program.
 The team meets periodically to plan interventions and adaptations for meeting your child's needs.